xtd 0.2.0

 The xtd::collections::generic::sorted_list class is same as std::map.

 A xtd::collections::generic::sorted_list object maintains a sorted order without affecting performance as elements are inserted and deleted.
-Duplicate elements are ! allowed.
-Changing the sort values of existing items is ! supported and may lead to unexpected behavior.
+Duplicate elements are not allowed.
+Changing the sort values of existing items is not supported and may lead to unexpected behavior.

 Examples